-As I get older I find myself thinking about the past more and more, especially childhood.
+As I get older, I think about the past more and more, especially my childhood.
 There are just so many fond memories.
-The magic of Christmas, going out trick-or-treating, hunting for insects and every Saturday in front of the television watching monster movies.
-The Creature Double Feature really helped shape me into who I am today.
-It was a much more innocent time back then; one that I truly miss at times.
-In a time where everything can now be streamed, there is no excitement or anticipation.
-Nothing to look forward to.
+The magic of Christmas, going out trick-or-treating, hunting for insects, and watching monster movies every Saturday in front of the television.
+The Creature Double Feature helped shape me into who I am today.
+It was a much more innocent time back then that I truly miss at times.
+In a time where everything can now be streamed, there is no excitement or anticipation—nothing to look forward to.
 Unlike most kids, I did not look forward to weekends because of time out of school.
-I was excited for a three-hour block of time every Saturday afternoon, where I could sit back in the safety of my home and watch the scariest, and sometimes the goofiest, monsters ever put on film.
+I was excited for a three-hour block every Saturday afternoon, where I could sit back in the safety of my home and watch the scariest, and sometimes the goofiest, monsters ever put on film.

 NEXT UP: A complete list of every Creature Double Feature broadcast with the movies shown!!!
+Check it out HERE!